Tr3pst4r/Update-ShowHiddenChannels/README.md

 - Enjoy

 In addition you can also use [this](https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/PermissionsViewer) plugin by [@rauenzi](https://github.com/rauenzi/) to see the channel permissions/access.

-## Changelog
-You can see the changelog [here](https://github.com/JustOptimize/return-ShowHiddenChannels/commits/main)

 ## How can I support this project?
 You can support me by following me on GitHub, putting a star on this repo or you can tip me using the button below